FedorIvanov37/sv-terminal/README.md

 # Description

-SV-Terminal simplifies sending of banking card e-commerce transactions to SmartVista using a useful visual interface making simple things simple to achieve.
+SV-Terminal simplifies sending of banking card e-commerce transactions to SmartVista using a useful visual interface making simple things simple to achieve

 The Terminal uses ISO-8583 E-pay protocol for transactions sending, instead of PSP.
-It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application development process, and so on.
+It can be used during the Payment Systems certification test, for checking and setting up the system on the test environment, during the application development process, and so on

-Also, the Terminal builds like a kit of weakly connected modules like a Parser, Connector, Queue, etc. It allows to reuse or extend the Terminal's functionality making emulators, loaders, parsers, converters, application interfaces, and many other things based on SV-Terminal modules.
+Also, the Terminal builds like a kit of weakly connected modules like a Parser, Connector, Queue, etc. It allows to reuse or extend the Terminal's functionality making emulators, loaders, parsers, converters, application interfaces, and many other things based on SV-Terminal modules

-[UBC SV API](http://feapi.unlimint.io:7171/documentation) is a good example of using SvTerminal modules without any GUI.
+[UBC SV API](http://feapi.unlimint.io:7171/documentation) is a good example of using SvTerminal modules without any GUI

 SV-Terminal is not an emulator of PSP or SmartVista.
 It doesn't try to be similar to these systems.
-It is more positioned as a simplified version card payment terminal, developed with respect for the everyday needs of the Card Processing Support Team.
+It is more positioned as a simplified version card payment terminal, developed with respect for the everyday needs of the Card Processing Support Team

 Written on Python 3.10 with using of PyQt6 and pydantic packages

 In case of any questions about SvTerminal [contact author](#author).
 Your feedback and suggestions are general drivers of SvTerminal evolution.

 ## ⚠️ Important notes